On this page

 - You pay nothing for preventive services when you see a network provider.

-- For non-network or out-of-network providers, you pay 50% of the allowed amount.
+- If you see a non-network or out-of-network providers, you pay 50 percent of the allowed amount.
 Out-of-network providers may balance bill you.

-- If you do not have access to a network provider for preventive services, the plan may pay 100% of billed charges.
-See how to request coverage of non-network or out-of-network services.
+- If you do not have access to a network provider for preventive services, the plan may pay 100 percent of billed charges.
+See page 20 of your network's certificate of coverage for how to request a network consent.

-For a list of services covered as preventive, go to Healthcare.gov.
+For a list of services covered as preventive, visit Healthcare.gov.
 This site also features links to specific preventive services covered for women and children.
-Recommendations added during the calendar year may not be covered as preventive until later years.
+Note that recommendations added during the calendar year may not be covered as preventive until later years.

 - Preventive visits such as well-baby care and annual physical exams.

 - Preventive vision acuity screening from birth through 18 years of age.